gamedevpl/www.gamedev.pl/games/nukes/codegen/README.md

 - `--allow-file-create`: Allow the codegen script to create new files.
 - `--allow-file-delete`: Allow the codegen script to delete files.
 - `--allow-directory-create`: Allow codegen script to create directories
+- `--allow-file-move`: Allow the codegen script to move files.
 - `--codegen-only`: Limit the scope of codegen to the codegen tool itself (the `codegen/` directory).
 - `--game-only`: Limit the scope of codegen to the game itself (the `src/` directory).
 - `--chat-gpt`: Use the OpenAI model for code generation instead of Vertex AI with Google's Gemini Pro model.